baikediguo/3D-Chiplet-model/README.md

+Step 1: Generic LLM models can be downloaded from the open-source platform at https://huggingface.co/models.

 ![Image](https://github.com/user-attachments/assets/ad4e8623-9792-4d3c-8612-7138c31ac626)

 All the code utilized in this project has been visualized using Code2flow（a Python tool）, making it easier for others to grasp the execution flow and dependencies within the codebase.
 Code2flow automatically generates flowcharts and call graphs to provide a clear visual representation of the code structure.